Man detained for pregnant woman killing

 "This horrific crime has given us pain every day.
 We can't help think whether it could have been prevented."

-Judge Foster said: "I hope at the very least there will be, if there hasn't been already, a full investigation in to the decisions by the Campbell Centre in not taking further steps to ensure this sick man was not a danger to the public, as clearly he was."
+Judge Foster said: "I hope at the very least there will be... a full investigation in to the decisions by the Campbell Centre in not taking further steps to ensure this sick man was not a danger to the public, as clearly he was."

 He said he made the hospital order, with a restriction order, to protect the public.